Government Visa Sponsorship Jobs in Georgia

 Which government companies sponsor visas in Georgia?

 Major government visa sponsors in Georgia include the Centers for Disease Control and Prevention (CDC), Federal Bureau of Investigation, Department of Veterans Affairs, and defense contractors like Lockheed Martin and General Dynamics.
-State agencies, universities like Georgia Tech, and federal research facilities also sponsor H-1B and other work visas for specialized positions.
+State agencies, universities like Georgia Tech, and federal research facilities also sponsor H-1B visa and other work visas for specialized positions.

 Which cities in Georgia have the most government sponsorship jobs?